Topic: Sliders DVD Releases (Universal, Mill Creek, SD blu-ray, Restoration)

 AI Upscale Process

-To AI upscale SLIDERS:
+To perform an AI upscale SLIDERS:

 Hardware: One fan upscaler used a Lenovo Legion Y520 laptop with a 256GB SSD for the OS and software, a 1TB SSD for file encoding and storage, and an external USB blu-ray drive for the SLIDERS discs.
 The Y520 laptop had a low-end Intel i7-7700HQ CPU, an nVidia 1050 Ti graphics processing unit, and 32GB of RAM.